dwarfthe34/mtbotter_patch/README.md

 For more information see LICENSE in project's root directory.
 ## Notes

 This bot will strictly only connect to servers with a fully number IP address, I am working on patching that bug and it should be that last one.
+There is also a bug so MtBotter cannot connect to servers that you are not running on your
+**own machine** I am working on this fast.